 All competition venues will have a refreshment station which will contain whole fruit, bottled water, Powerade and other Coca-Cola beverages.
-At the Olympic Tennis Centre, the refreshment station will be located in the Athletes' Changing Rooms.
+At Carioca Arena 3, the refreshment station will be located in the Athletes' Lounge.
 Athletes and team officials may bring food into competition venues.
-However, please note that there is no refrigeration available.
+However, please note that othere is no refrigeration available.

-Athlete Venue Meals
+Athlete Venue Meals (AVMs)

-A cold-packed meal will be served at Olympic Tennis Centre for team officials and competing athletes, and will not have to be ordered in advance.
+A cold-packed meal will be available for collection at Carioca Arena 3 for team officials and competing athletes, and will not have to be ordered in advance.
 The meals will consist of a sandwich, a salad, a fruit salad and a sweet item.

-For special dietary requirements, a form is available at the SIC and needs to be completed at least 48 hours in advance of the meal service and submitted to the SIC at the Village.
+For special dietary requirements, a form is available at the SIC in the Village.
+The form must be completed at least 48 hours in advance of the meal service and submitted to the SIC.